rds8rds/nsl_trainee_program/OOP.md

 ##### Access Specifier:

-how the class variables and methods can be accessed from its instance, or from its child instance or outside of this class;
+How the class variables and methods can be accessed from its instance, or from its child instance or outside of this class;

 | Access Specifier        | Class | Package | Subclass | World |
 | ----------------------- | ----- | ------- | -------- | ----- |